MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/installation.md

 ## Orchestrator Resources

-In addition to this online reference provided for System Center Orchestrator, there are a number of resources that can provide additional information on building runbooks, using the Integration Toolkit, and best practices.
+In addition to this online reference provided for System Center Orchestrator, there are many resources that can provide additional information on building runbooks, using the Integration Toolkit, and best practices.

 - [System Center home](https://www.microsoft.com/cloud-platform/system-center)
 - [System Center documentation](../index.yml)